 Thematic Lines 2016–2019

-In 2016-2019, three ARIAS steering groups articulated three main research themes in line with the former focus of the national science agenda: arts and the city, and health, and education.
+In 2016-2019, three ARIAS steering groups articulated three main research themes in relation to the arts in line with the former focus of the national science agenda: City, Health, Education.

 Arts & the City departed from the idea of the city as a site of research in which academics and artists work together to turn Amsterdam into a proper creative city; one that is more than just a slogan used to cloak an actual decrease in the support of cultural institutions.
 Taking Amsterdam as a case study both the density of ‘cosmopolitical’ problems in the area were analysed as well as the reservoir of creativity that the city contains; making it a fruitful testing ground for the creation of for example cooperative models and of community forming.